socketry/xrb/guides/getting-started/readme.md

     Finished in 28.2 seconds (files took 0.14204 seconds to load) 2 examples, 0 failures

-To run this with the pure ruby implementation, use `TRENNI_PREFER_FALLBACK=y rspec spec/xrb/parsers_performance_spec.rb`.
+To run this with the pure ruby implementation, use `XRB_PREFER_FALLBACK=y sus benchmarks`.

 #### Markup String Performance